In this article...

 If a person is declared to be a danger, police can temporarily remove all firearms from the possession of the individual in the interest of protecting themselves or others.
 The person whose rights are suspended will then have to wait at least two weeks to petition to have their license to own firearms restored.

 Under the Firearms Restraining Order Act, these “red flags” may serve as evidence to petition for an individual to have their firearms removed for at least two weeks.
-Recognizing and noting these signs of potential violence can be vital in assuring that a petition for a temporary firearms restraining order is granted and to know that a person is protected from hurting themselves or others.
+Recognizing and noting these signs of potential violence can be vital in assuring that a petition for a temporary firearms restraining order is granted and knowing that a person is protected from hurting themselves or others.

 Proving the “immediate and present danger” involves presenting the red flags as evidence to prove to a judge beyond doubt that the person is a threat worthy of removing their firearms.
 This can be a danger to others, such as threatening violence, or a danger to themselves, such as expressing suicidal thoughts.

 If the petition for the restraining order is granted, police can immediately present the order to the individual and remove all of their guns.
 Their license to carry and purchase firearms will also be suspended immediately.
 The restraining order will be in effect for at least two weeks.
 After those two weeks, the individual must petition to appeal for the order to be revoked.
-If the individual is still seen as a danger, the order will continue and they must once again wait to appeal.
-If the order is revoked, the individual’s firearms will be returned and their license to carry and buy will be restored.
+If the individual is still seen as a danger, the order will continue, and they must again wait to appeal.
+If the order is revoked, the individual’s firearms will be returned, and their license to carry and buy will be restored.